 Use this resource to answer the questions that follow.

 - How do organisms within a community interact with each other?

 - Describe and give examples of the two types of competition.

 - How may predation benefit the prey population?

 - Describe the various types of symbiotic relationships.

 - Describe a type of mutualistic relationship involving humans.

-- Describe an example of a way that you depend on other living things.
+1. Describe examples of ways that you depend on other living things.